Guest Post by Emily Taylor

 Different herbs grow in different seasons, so we have to wait all year to get our favorite herb to add to our meal.
 The wait is now over as we have compiled you a list of herbs which you can grow all year around.
 You can get your favorite herb even when the snow is pushing through your window.

-You don’t need any special room or equipment to grow these herbs.
+You don’t need any special room or equipment to grow these herbs but you can use an Indoor herb growing kit.
 A bright window will do just fine.
 We will also tell you how to propagate herbs so you can grow them all year long.

 This is regarded as the perfect addition to all meals such as pasta sauces, seafood, lamb, etc. it isn’t necessary to grow rosemary outdoors as you can plant it indoors as well.
 Try to find a window with a strong southern light and place the plant there.
 The fragrance of rosemary is the best fit for any food.
 You don’t need to wait for summer to plant it and it will grow all year long.